 What Hurricane Season is Like in the Florida Everglades

-What Exactly Happens after a Hurricane Passes through the Everglades?
+What Happens After a Hurricane Passes Through the Everglades?

 When a major storm reaches landfall passing through the Everglades, it comes with storm surge and a lot of rain that can severely damage the parks.
 Inland communities can become sheltered when there is extreme flooding and invasive species have the opportunity to sneak through the natural ecosystem.
 Protection efforts for the Florida Everglades include getting rid of deadly species that severely harm the ecosystem.
 When a hurricane hits the area, harmful species can damage the natural ecosystems of the environment they invade, creating issues.
 We have seen this damage firsthand with Hurricane Irma hitting South Florida exactly a year ago.
 The effects are still being felt by the Everglades and it is our duty to preserve the ecosystem as best as we can.